dataGuyJosh/w3PythonML/notes.md

 - ward linkage method --> tries to minimize variance between clusters

 Dendrogram: a diagram which shows hierarchical relationships between objects, used to work out object allocation in clusters (https://www.displayr.com/what-is-dendrogram/)

+# Part 16 - Logistic Regression
+Logistic regression aims to solve classification problems by predicting categorical outcomes, unlike linear regression which predicts continuous outcomes.
+Cases with two outcomes are considered binomial, while cases with more outcomes are multinomial (e.g. different species of iris flower).

+In logistict regression, the coefficient is the expected change in "log-odds" of having the outcome per unit change in X. Note that we can exponentiate log-odds to find odds (odds = e ^ log_odds).

+The coefficient and intercept values can be used to find the probability of an outcome.